Point of Sale

 Not only is delivery the perfect cure for a New Year’s Day hangover, but it could also be key to success in the new year.

-If you’ve been watching the rise of food delivery apps during the pandemic with a wary eye, we get it.
+If you’ve been watching the rise of food delivery apps with a wary eye, we get it.
 Implementing a delivery service can require some upfront work and take time to establish proper workflows.
 But these concerns make a slow month like January the perfect time to start thinking about augmenting your current takeout business and implementing delivery.

 If you opt to keep delivery in-house, you’ll need to set up your own restaurant online ordering system and hire drivers to facilitate deliveries.
 While this is a lot more work on your part, the bonus is that you get to keep all the delivery profits.